 Connecting through communications is one example of how the Office maintains ties with the Alexandria community.
-Through its quarterly newsletter, website, contribution of news stories and public service announcements, and the Annual Report, the Sheriff’s Office keeps Alexandria informed and educated.
+Through this website, social media, contribution of news stories, and the Monthly Bulletin, the Sheriff’s Office keeps Alexandria informed and educated.

 The Sheriff's Office shares information regularly about its operations, accomplishments, and community partnerships.
-Please click here for the latest on the Sheriff's Office "In the News".
+Click here for the latest on the Sheriff's Office "In the News".

-Feeding the less fortunate has been important to Sheriff's Office staff, who twice yearly, come together to collect and donate canned goods, money and other non-perishables which are delivered to local food banks.
-Each year, Sheriff's Office staff help deliver hundreds of Thanksgiving turkeys and trimmings to Hopkins House, distributes the food to needy families.
-Lastly, the holiday season is not complete without the Sheriff's Office annual Toy Give-Away.
-Partnering with the Marine Corps Toys for Tots Program and the Police Department's COPS Unit, the Sheriff's Office gave out hundreds of toys to children of individuals incarcerated at the Alexandria Detention Center.
+Helping those in need has been important to Sheriff's Office staff who collect and donate canned goods, money and other non-perishables which are delivered to a local food bank.
+Each year, the Sheriff's Office helps deliver holiday meals to families need, working with local charities and with support from our own employees.
+Lastly, the holiday season is not complete without Operation Elf, the Sheriff's Office's annual toy give-away.
+Partnering with the Marine Corps Toys for Tots Program and the Police Department's COPS Unit, the Sheriff's Office gave out hundreds of toys to children of individuals incarcerated at the William G. Truesdale Adult Detention Center.

 Connecting means that we are there.
 At events all around the City, Sheriff’s staff is there, participating as members of the community, or providing valuable public safety services to make the day enjoyable for all.
-Each year, the Sheriff's Office joins Alexandria's neighborhoods in celebrating the City's First Night, Del Ray's First Thursdays, the annual Art on the Avenue events, National Night Out, and countless parades and local special events.
+Each year, the Sheriff's Office joins Alexandria's neighborhoods in celebrating the City's First Night, Del Ray's First Thursdays, the annual Art on the Avenue, National Night Out, and countless parades and local special events.
 A memo detailing the Office's community event participation in 2020 is available online.

 Alexandria Students Find Mentors and Friends